dbekaert/RAiDER/weather_setup.md

 4. Add the application `NASA GESDISC DATA ARCHIVE` by clicking on the `Applications->Authorized Apps` on the menu after logging into your Earthdata profile, and then scrolling down to the application `NASA GESDISC DATA ARCHIVE` to approve it. _This seems not required for GMAO for now, but recommended to do so for all OpenDAP-based weather models._

+5. Install the OpenDAP using pip:

+         pip install pydap

-5. Install the OpenDAP using pip: pip install pydap. ___Note this has been included in the conda install of RAiDER, thus can be omitted if one uses the recommended conda install of RAiDER___
+   ___Note this has been included in the conda install of RAiDER, thus can be omitted if one uses the recommended conda install of RAiDER___